telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Searching

 To search for specific values in the URL and the headers of all sessions, use the **Quick Search** text input.
 The search action immediately filters all sessions containing the search terms and highlights the matched data.
-If a match is in a hidden column (for example, due to an applied filter), an warning icon shows next to the search box, which helps you show the column(s) quickly.
+If a match is in a hidden column (for example, due to an applied filter), a warning icon shows next to the search box, which helps you show the column(s) quickly.

 ![Quick Search option to highlight & filter sessions based on a match](../images/livetraffic/websessions/websessions-quick-search.png)

 ### Saving Sessions

-To save captured sessions, use the **Save** button, which will automatically save all captured traffic.
+Use the **Save** button to save all captured traffic automatically.
 To save only specific sessions, select the desired ones and use the advanced saving options from [the context menu]({%slug web-sessions-list%}#save).

 To save sessions for later or prepare sessions for sharing: